agnescameron/blog/_posts/2024-12-12-satellite.md

 </figure>
 <span class="marginnote">
 	<img src="{{ '/img/bellingcat/nile-valley.png' | prepend: site.baseurl }}" alt="vegetation health"/>
-	for comparison to the NIR image of Sandersville, shown here is the same band combination (5, 4, 3) applied to the Nile Valley in Egypt
+	for comparison to the NIR image of Sandersville, shown here is the same band combination (5, 4, 3) applied to the Nile Valley in Egypt (Google Earth Engine/Landsat 8)
 </span>

 Note that the same chalky-white patches have appeared in all of the images so far, meaning that whatever substance is there is reflecting all incident radiation of the wavelengths we've been looking at, including this Near Infrared band.